 To install an electric strike, we’ll remove the ‘keep’ in your door frame and replace it with a strike.
 Installing the strike may require us to remove material from the door frame with a chisel and/or power tool.
 A cable will need to be run from the strike to the Klevio device.

-All Klevio-enabled doors require an electric strike.
-For flats, we usually install one on your private door, as communal doors are usually already electrified.
+All Klevio-enabled doors require an electric strike or some other form of electric lock.
+For example in flats, we usually install one on your private door, as communal doors are usually already electrified.

 If you’d like to know more about this specific aspect of a Klevio installation, watch our video about electric strike on our YouTube channel.